 When you walk into a space affected by fire, the first thing you notice is the overpowering smell.
 That scent isn’t just unpleasant—it’s a warning sign.
 Lingering smoke contains harmful particles that can impact air quality and pose health risks.
 To protect your home and health, it’s essential to eliminate smoke odors.

 Smoke particles embed themselves in porous surfaces, including fabrics, insulation, and even drywall.
 These particles can contain dangerous chemicals, which can aggravate respiratory conditions, trigger allergies, and cause long-term health concerns.
 Simply spraying air fresheners won’t work.
-You need a plan to remove the smoke at its source.
+You need a plan to remove the smoke at its source, especially for homeowners in Encino, where professional restoration can ensure a safer, healthier living environment.

 Step 1: Remove Burned and Damaged Materials